talemache/talemache/README.md

 👋 I'm Ryan, recent CS graduate, current freelancer, and future dev @ ________ (hopefully this blank is filled soon!).
-I spend a lot of my time on github triaging open-source projects for fun and have learned a ton from the extremely talented people out there.
+I spend a lot of my time on github assisting open-source projects for fun and have learned a ton from the extremely talented people out there.

 ⚡ Fun fact: I used to live in Guam 🌴